 We're often asked "what sets Superior Radiant apart from other brands of infrared tube heaters?"
-That's a great question since all tube heater manufacturers are equal in their intent, that is - to heat building space using the infra-red heating principle.
+That's a great question since all tube heater manufacturers are equal in their intent - to heat building space using the infra-red heating principle.

 Note: Common to most tube heaters is a 4" dia. steel tube emitter.
-A burner on one end forces hot gases downstream through the tubing length (between 10' and 70' - depending on burner size), emitting infra-red "radiant" energy around its' circumference.
-An optical reflector suspended over the top of the tubes is used to force the infra-red energy downward.
-This energy is then absorbed by floors and objects below, which heat up to warm the surrounding air.
+A burner on one end forces hot gases downstream through the tubing length (from 10' to 70' long), emitting infra-red "radiant" energy around its' circumference along the way.
+An aluminum reflector suspended over the top of the tubing is used to force the infra-red energy downward, which then gets absorbed by floors and objects below to warm the surrounding air.
 Beyond this general description, and to aid in your search for the best tube heater on the market, we offer the following:

 Five Criteria for Choosing a Brand of Infra-Red Tube Heater: